aristotelisballas/m2cl/README.md

-This is the official code for the "Multi-Scale and Multi-Layer Contrastive Learning for Domain Generalization" [paper](https://arxiv.org/abs/2308.14418), which has been accepted for publication at the [IEEE Transactions on Artificial Intelligence](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=9078688) journal.
+This is the official code for the "Multi-Scale and Multi-Layer Contrastive Learning for Domain Generalization" [paper](https://arxiv.org/abs/2308.14418), which has been accepted for publication in the [IEEE Transactions on Artificial Intelligence](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=9078688) journal.

 ## Method